zckb/azure-research-education/README.md

-# Microsoft Azure resources for Public Sector Research and Education
+# Azure Resources for Public Sector Research and Education
 A list of helpful resources

 ### Things You Might Want to Try to Do Tomorrow: